Estate Planning CanadaHow Pet Guardianship Works When You Die

 Incapacitation is when a pet owner cannot care for their pet for health reasons.

-Epilogue Wills states over 8 million dogs in Canada, with 41% of households who own one dog.
+Epilogue Wills states that there are over 8 million dogs in Canada, with 41% of households owning one dog.

-That’s nearly 50%, and of that amount, only 2.6% believe that having pet guardianship in place is necessary.
+That’s nearly 50%, and of that amount, only 2.6% believe having pet guardianship is necessary.

 Although it’s relatively straightforward, the difficult part is finding someone who will take your pet.